 -These intelligent animals, like humans, can experience fear and anxiety.
 Like many of us, they also worry about the future.

--Studies have shown that when cows solve a problem, they celebrate!
-Their heart rates will increase and they will jump, kick, and run in excitement.
+-Studies have shown that when cows solve a problem, they celebrate.
+Their heart rates increase and they jump, kick and run in excitement.

 These sweet and intelligent animals aren’t here for us–they’re here with us.
 Like all mammals, mother cows produce milk for one reason and one reason only: to feed their babies.
-We can help protect these loving individuals and their bonds with each other by ditching cruel dairy.
+We can help protect these loving individuals by choosing plant-based dairy options.

 Feeling inspired?
-Sign Compassion Over Killing’s petition for Kraft Heinz to “kraft” a better BOCA and ditch dairy in the meatless brand.
+Sign Animal Outlook’s petition asking Kraft Heinz to ditch dairy in its meatless BOCA brand.